A Swiftly Tilting Planet: Audio adaptation

-In January 2012, an audio CD version narrated by actress Jennifer Ehle was released.
+The book was adapted to audio book in 2002, narrated by the author, and again in January 2012, narrated by actress Jennifer Ehle.

 Reception

 At the time of the book's publication, Kirkus Reviews said, "L'Engle's irksomely superior Murry family reassembles here for Thanksgiving dinner...
-The idea, according to the unicorn, is for Charles to influence a Might-Have-Been which determines whether Branzillo is descended from the good or the bad line, and thus (?!) whether he will or will not start a nuclear war--a shaky if not asinine premise on which to build an earth-tilting adventure."
+The idea, according to the unicorn, is for Charles to influence a Might-Have-Been which determines whether Branzillo is descended from the good or the bad line, and thus (?!) whether he will or will not start a nuclear war—a shaky if not asinine premise on which to build an earth-tilting adventure."
 In a 2012 essay for Tor.com, American author and critic Mari Ness wrote, "A Swiftly Tilting Planet is simultaneously one of L'Engle's most beautiful and poetic novels, filled with joy and despair, and also one of her most frustrating, a book that both celebrates her earlier books while completely contradicting some of their most important and fiercely argued ethical points.
 I find myself dazzled and irritated."